mohith227/Magento_Reindex/README.md

 1. Select the frequency per your need in the frequency section ( Daily, Weekly, Monthly).
 2. Set the time under the start time section.

+To Know more about how to use this Modlue refer to: https://itsmoblogs.blogspot.com/2023/08/magento-2-how-to-reindex-from-admin-backend.html

 Thank you for using the module.
 Always happy to hear from you.
 The code improvements and module enhancements are appreciated.
 For any Magento 2 projects or Magento 2 freelancing, contact me at "mohithdeveloper@gmail.com".